lukejkelly/CoupledPhylogenetics/analyses/README.md

     * `grid_b` is the corresponding marginal experiments
 * Read the coupling times from files, plot the ECDF and total variation bounds
     * Plotting functions may need to be edited depending on the range of parameters for experiments: currently they `facet_wrap` over `L`, include `mu` if you have more than one value in your experiments, etc.
-* Plot histograms or kernel density estimates using (longer) X components of coupled chains
-    * This depends on the length of the chain so is difficult to compare if chains are a different random length, can be edited to use samples `k, ..., m` for burn-in `k` and minimum chain length `m`
 * Create sliding window ASDSF plot
     * Takes the data from different plot objects and replots it together